-Aerial Surveys.-During September 2020, aerial surveys were conducted in nine different survey areas in the Lions Head and Sinclair Mountain study areas, and the Berners-Lace ridge area (Appendix 4, 5a-c).
+Aerial Surveys.-During September 2021, aerial surveys were conducted in eight different survey areas in the Lions Head and Sinclair Mountain study areas, and the Berners-Lace ridge area (Appendix 4, 5a-c).
+It was not possible to complete a survey in the Yeldagalga area due to unusually poor weather conditions during September-October 2021.
 The Berners-Lace ridge was surveyed because seasonal movement (albeit limited) by male mountain goats has been documented from the Lions Head study area to this site in past years.